 Lavender Care

-Growing & Care Tips for Lavender
+Planting, Growing & Care Tips for Lavender

 Lavender plants are quite resilient, after all, they did come from the sunny Mediterranean region and even some desert regions.
 The thing to keep in mind when growing Lavender is that not all plants are hardy in all locales.
 Tender varieties unless grown as annuals will need to be potted up and overwintered inside.

-These plants grow in many different countries and climate regions but all of them basically require the `same care and growing conditions.
+These plants grow in many different countries and climate regions but all of them basically require the same care and growing conditions.

-Whether you reside in a hot dry climate or chilly coastal region allLavender plants basically require the same things in regard to care which are the proper soil and sunny location.
-Full sun means at the very least 6 hours or more and that is what this plant needs.
+Whether you reside in a hot dry climate or chilly coastal region all Lavender plants basically require the same things in regard to Lavender plant care which are proper soil and sunny location.
+Plant Lavender plants in full sun which means at the very least 6 hours or more as that is what this plant needs to thrive.

 The soil needs to be a light sandy mix which allows for good drainage.
 These plants hate "wet feet" and they prefer dry alkaline soils (ph 7.1) over acid ones.
 Look at this picture and pay particular close attention to the soil.